untu/comedy/README.md

 configuration are taken from file configuration.
 So, for example, if you have programmaticaly specified that the actor should run in in-memory mode, there is no way to override it using the file configuration.

+### Hot configuration change

+Starting from Comedy 2.0, no application restart is needed when you modify actor configuration file.
+Comedy automatically detects changes and dynamically rebuilds actor hierarchy where needed.

 ### Scaling to multiple instances